aws-samples/aws-terraform-pipeline/README.md

 `checkov_version` controls the [Checkov](https://www.checkov.io/) version.
 It defaults to latest.

 `tflint_version` controls the [tflint](https://github.com/terraform-linters/tflint) version.
 It defaults to 0.48.0.

+`vpc` configures the CodeBuild projects to [run in a VPC](https://docs.aws.amazon.com/codebuild/latest/userguide/vpc-support.html).

 `tags` enables tag validation with [tag-nag](https://github.com/jakebark/tag-nag).
 Input a list of tag keys and/or tag keys and values to enforce.
 Input must be passed as a string, see [commands](https://github.com/jakebark/tag-nag?tab=readme-ov-file#commands).